-In order to achieve a state of efficiency in the principal/agent relationship, expense of the other, the traditional internal audit staff requires transformation from being a "detective" who relies on historical financial data to a knowledge-driven, business focused, and technologically aware risk assurance manager who can design effective controls that will prevent the occurrence of unwanted events and mitigate risk in the case of an incident or accident.
+In order to achieve a state of efficiency in the principal/agent relationship, (Adams, 1994, p.
+8) which ensures that neither party can enhance their wealth at the expense of the other, the traditional internal audit staff requires transformation from being a "detective" who relies on historical financial data to a knowledge-driven, business focused, and technologically aware risk assurance manager who can design effective controls that will prevent the occurrence of unwanted events and mitigate risk in the case of an incident or accident.
 The paradigm has shifted from the historical backward-looking approach (Kagermann et al., 2008, pp. 4-5) in which audits only identified exceptions in organizational activities that may have been overtaken by events, to a more proactive approach where auditors identify and understand the future trends (Pickett, 2005, p.
 53) while working with management to prepare for it.